SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Transformimage**
-> Base64NdArrayBody Transformimage(ctx, deploymentName, imageTransformName, files)
+> Base64NdArrayBody Transformimage(ctx, deploymentName, versionName, imageTransformName, files)
 Takes multiple multipart image file to transform and returns Base64NDArrayBody

 Takes multiple multipart image file and transforms it into the desired format and returns it in the form of Base64NDArrayBody